The Most Valuable Thing I Learned in a Graduate English Program

 Share this article

-The most important thing I learned as an English graduate student was the value of learning to write in many different contexts.
 Through a variety of both coursework and internship opportunities, I have become exposed to a much wider world of writing than I knew as an undergraduate.
 I started out as a self-declared literary studies student, but that love for close-reading, analysis, group discussion, and research had prepared me well for writing in many other backgrounds.
 As a graduate student, I became entrenched in professional and technical writing, marketing and public writing, design, and teaching writing and research.
 Even though these contexts seem distantly related, I have found that English Studies and writing in these many different contexts are intertwined, informing one another.

 I also learned the value of a Master's degree this past year.
 In some emotional moments of soul-searching (as we all go through at some point in college), I realized that a doctorate program wasn't for me.
 I had always thought of a Master's program as just a step in that direction, and I was worried for a moment that I was moving sideways, so to speak.
 This couldn't be further from the truth.
 A Master's degree is not just a bridge between an undergraduate and a doctoral program.
 For me, it was the most formative years of my whole educational experience.
 It brought me experiences that have vastly reshaped how I understand writing, how I value my skills as a writer, and how I value a graduate English degree.